Intel: Our Goal Is to Become Second Largest Foundry by 2030

 When Intel established its Intel Foundry Services division in early 2021, it was clear that it needed the contract chipmaking unit to be on par with Samsung and Taiwan Semiconductor Manufacturing Co. in terms of scale as fabs and production nodes are getting costlier.
-The goal was ambitious from the start, and it looks like the company intends to be aggressive, with plans to become the second-largest foundry by 2030.
+The goal was ambitious from the start, and it looks like the company intends to be rather aggressive too as it plans to become the second largest foundry by 2030.

 Big Ambitions